 This policy applies to all currently enrolled nursing students and full-time and adjunct faculty members of Southern West Virginia Community and Technical College (Southern).
-Social Media platforms are powerful communication tools that have a significant impact on organizational and professional reputations.
-This policy is inclusive of all types of social media; the absence, or lack of explicit reference to a specific social media site, does not limit the extent of the application of this policy.
-Where no policy or guideline exists, all currently enrolled nursing students and full-time and adjunct nursing faculty members of Southern should use their professional judgment and take the most prudent action possible.
+Social Media platforms are powerful communication tools that have a significant impact on

 Definitions:

 Social media platforms are defined as media designed to be disseminated through social interaction, created highly accessible and scalable publishing techniques.
 Examples include but are not limited to LinkedIn, blogs, Twitter, Facebook, YouTube, and Instagram.